katel85/pands-Problem-Sheet/README.md

 n = float(n)

-n1 =round(newton(n),1)
+n1 =round(sqrt(n),1)

 print ("The program's estimate of the square root of {} is {}".format(n,n1))

 main()

+**Explanation:**

 - First we define **def** which is the keyword that will define the function.
-Newton is the name of the function and x is the argument that we have passed into the function.
+Sqrt (Newton's) is the name of the function and x is the argument that we have passed into the function.
 The colon signifies the beginning of the body of the function.
 - We then defined the accuracy named tolerance which is set at 0.000001.
 This is a high degree of accuracy.
 - The estimate is the guess of what the square root might be.
 This can be any number.
 - The estimate and tolerance will now be used in the while loop to build the algorithm for calculating newtons square root